shakik19/football-analytics-elt-pipeline/README.md

 ## Objectives

 This project aims to enable sports analysts to derive key insights about the football clubs, matches,players and the transfer market.
-A dashboard has been created about football club's seasonal stats using the final dataset to showcases the application.
-The dashboard also provides an option to compare multiple football clubs using the same matrices.
+A dashboard has been created about football club's seasonal stats using the final dataset to showcases the application

 ## Running the Pipeline